Codemonk-adi/Neural_network_numpy/README.md

 It uses the MNIST dataset for training.

-The code is written in functions so that it is readable and esaily understandable.
+The code is written in functions so that it is readable and easily understandable.